Clinton, Arkansas

-Clinton is the county seat of Van Buren County, Arkansas, United States.
-The population was 2,602 at the 2010 census, making it the most populous city in the county (reclaiming the distinction from the resort community of Fairfield Bay).
+Clinton is a city in and the county seat of Van Buren County, Arkansas, United States.
+The population was 2,602 at the 2010 census, making it the most populous city in the county.

+History

 The city was named for DeWitt Clinton, the New York governor who built the Erie Canal; he had also been a U.S. Senator from New York.

+On February 5, 2008, an EF4 tornado struck Clinton during the 2008 Super Tuesday tornado outbreak, killing three people and destroying many homes and businesses, including a boat manufacturing facility.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.6 sqmi, of which 11.4 sqmi is land and 0.2 sqmi (1.64%) is water.

-The City of Clinton is situated on the shore of the Archey Fork, a tributary of the Upper Little Red River which flows into Greers Ferry Lake.
+Clinton is situated on the shore of the Archey Fork, a tributary of the Upper Little Red River which flows into Greers Ferry Lake.
 This body of water is known for its rich and diverse fish habitat and recreational uses.
 A channelization project in 1982 following a major flood event has recently been re-engineered by The Nature Conservancy in cooperation with city officials and corporate sponsors.
 The multi-phase restoration project has witnessed the installation of a cantilevered stream bed, bank stabilization, and habitat regeneration.
-The restoration is now part of the city's historic downtown park and trail system.
+The restoration is now part of the city's downtown park and trail system.